 Most elite athletes are familiar with the main benefits of a sports massage.
 But do other people, who do regular exercise, need to get this type of massage?

 Research has shown that the benefits that professional athletes derive from this Swedish style of massage can also be enjoyed by anyone who wants to keep fit and live a healthy life.

-Here are some of the important facts you need to know about how this therapy boosts your recovery, health and immunity.
+Here are some of the important facts you need to know about how this therapy boosts your recovery, health, and immunity.

 Massage Promotes Good Health

-Studies have shown that sports massage makes your muscles softer and improves your range of motion.
+Studies have shown that sports massage makes your muscles soften and improves your range of motion.
 According to Lorraine Western, a sports therapist, who has a master’s degree in Sports Injury Management, regular sports massage corrects imbalances and increases the flexibility of tight muscles.

 She also said that it boosts the circulation of all body fluids and allows your muscles to make better use of oxygen and other nutrients.
 In fact, some techniques also promote a better heart rate and improve lymphatic drainage to ease any congestion in your muscles and remove waste products.

 An Aid to Faster Recovery

 A sports massage can aid the recovery of muscles after a workout or any strenuous physical activity.
 Recent research published by the Journal of Athletic Training showed a 30% decrease in muscle soreness due to exercise.